mcejp/goeieDAG/README.md

 _/ɣu.jə.ˈdɑx/: hello, good day (Dutch greeting used during daytime)_

-goeieDAG provides a neutral Python API to Ninja and Make (_TODO_) build systems, aiming to make it extremely easy to benefit from parallel processing in any graph-like workflow.
+goeieDAG provides a unified Python API to Ninja and Make (_TODO_) build systems, aiming to make it extremely easy to benefit from parallel processing in any graph-like workflow.